CBSR-Biobank/bbweb/documentation/Development.md

 journal.
 By using protobuf it is easier to modify the events as the system grows.
 If an event is changed an old database can still be used with the application.

-On Ubuntu you must install package `libprotoc-dev`.
+On Ubuntu you must install package `protobuf-compiler`.

 #### ScalaPB